 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-H1 and the Leica M10-P. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The M10-P can be obtained in two different colors (black, silver), while the X-H1 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10-P is notably smaller (18 percent) than the Fujifilm X-H1.
 Moreover, the M10-P is slightly lighter (2 percent) than the X-H1.
-It is worth mentioning in this context that the X-H1 is splash and dust resistant, while the M10-P does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.